The Big Bang Theory: Sheldon and Amy's relationship

 "The Locomotive Manipulation" is the first episode in which Sheldon initiates a kiss with Amy.
 Although initially done in a fit of sarcasm, he discovers that he enjoys the feeling.
 Consequently, Sheldon slowly starts to open up over the rest of the season, and he starts a more intimate relationship with Amy.
 However, in the season finale, Sheldon leaves town temporarily to cope with several changes and Amy becomes distraught.
 However, 45 days into the trip, Sheldon gets mugged and calls for Leonard to drive him home, only to be confronted by Amy, who is upset over not being contacted by him in weeks.
 When Sheldon admits he did not call her because he was too embarrassed to admit that he could not make it on his own, Amy accepts that he is not perfect.
 In "The Prom Equivalency", Sheldon hides in his room to avoid going to a mock prom reenactment with her.
 In the resulting standoff, Amy is about to confess that she loves Sheldon, but he surprises her by saying that he loves her too.
 This prompts Amy to have a panic attack.

 In the season-eight finale, Sheldon and Amy get into a fight about commitment on their fifth anniversary.
 Amy tells Sheldon that she needs to think about the future of their relationship, unaware that Sheldon was about to propose to her.
 Season nine sees Sheldon harassing Amy about making up her mind until she breaks up with him.
 Both struggle with singlehood and trying to be friends for the next few weeks until they reunite in episode ten and have sex for the first time on Amy's birthday.
 In season ten, Amy's apartment is flooded, and she and Sheldon decide to move in together into Penny's apartment as part of a five-week experiment to determine compatibility with each other's living habits.
 It goes well and they decide to make the arrangement permanent.

-In the Season 11 premiere, Sheldon proposes to Amy and she accepts.
+In the Season 11 premiere, Sheldon proposes to Amy, and she accepts.
 The two get married in the eleventh-season finale.

 "Soft Kitty"

-The song "Soft Kitty" is described by Sheldon as a song sung by his mother when he was ill.
+The song "Soft Kitty", which is sung by Sheldon, Penny, Leonard, Mary Cooper, and Amy during the series, is described by Sheldon as a song sung by his mother (Mary) when he was ill.
 Its repeated use in the series popularized the song.
 A scene showing the origin of the song in Sheldon's childhood is depicted in an episode of Young Sheldon, which aired on February 1, 2018.
 It shows Sheldon's mother, Mary, singing the song to her son, who has the flu.